angeldollface/vulcheck/README.markdown

 - Updated `export` statement.
 - Updated documentation for Typescript.

+### Version 1.9.0

+- Rewrote the project in Typescript.
+- Migrated the project from Node.js to Deno.
+- Removed the `testAll` function.
+- Added unit tests for Deno.
+- Relicensed the project under the [DSL v1](https://github.com/angeldollface/doll-software-license).

 ## NOTE :scroll:

 - *Vulcheck :lock: :ribbon:* by Alexander Abraham :black_heart: a.k.a. *"Angel Dollface" :dolls: :ribbon:*
-- Licensed under the MIT license.
+- Licensed under the DSL v1.